Quantifying and Optimizing the Time-Coupled Flexibilities at the Distribution-Level for TSO-DSO Coordination: Introduction

-In summary, there is a lack of discussion on the pricing method of the time-coupled flexibility and the associated flexibility market.
-Filling this gap enables a more reasonable evaluation of the costs and values of DERs' flexibility, fostering a more effective DSO flexibility market and enhancing the willingness of DER users to offer their flexibility to contribute to power systems operation.
-Therefore, this paper proposes a direct flexibility pricing method aligned with the time-coupled flexibility models.
-Moreover, we design a DSO flexibility market model to activate the flexibility of DERs to participate in the transmission system operation for energy arbitrage and ancillary services provision.
-The contributions are threefold:
+In summary, there is a lack of discussion on the quantification method of the cost and value of the time-coupled flexibility model.
+Filling this gap enhances the willingness of DER users to offer their flexibility to contribute to power system operations.
+Therefore, this paper proposes a unified quantification method aligned with the time-coupled flexibility models.
+The term ``unified" here refers to the fact that the proposed quantification method maintains a unified form for the individual and aggregated flexibility of typical DERs.
+Moreover, we design a DSO optimization model to activate the flexibility of DERs to participate in the transmission system operation for energy arbitrage and ancillary services provision, along with a revenue allocation strategy.
+The contributions of this paper are fourfold:

-\begin{itemize} \item From the perspective of DER users, we propose to compute the flexibility cost based on activated adjustment ranges in both power and accumulated energy consumption.
-This method is in line with the power-energy boundary models of individual DERs' flexibility and is able to quantify the potential inconvenience caused to users by flexibility activation, which is more suitable for typical DERs such as EVs, BESSs, and HPs compared to the traditional power range-based approach. \item From the aggregators' standpoint, we propose to compute their flexibility costs directly according to the activated area of the aggregated flexibility model.
-Unlike the traditional power range-based formulations, the proposed approach aligns with the aggregated flexibility model with time coupling, thus allowing aggregators to define their cost coefficients directly based on the feasible regions determined by their flexibility models. \item From the DSO's perspective, we propose a market-clearing model for activating the flexibility of all aggregators in the distribution system to participate in the transmission system operation for energy arbitrage and reserve services provision.
-Based on this model, we propose the concept of \emph{marginal flexibility price} for distributing revenues earned from the transmission level to each aggregator, ensuring incentive compatibility, revenue adequacy, and a non-profit DSO. \end{itemize}
+\begin{itemize} \item From the perspective of DER users, we propose to uniformly compute the flexibility cost based on activated adjustment ranges in both power and accumulated energy consumption.
+This method is in line with the time-coupled power-energy boundary models of individual DERs' flexibility, which is more suitable for storage-like DERs such as EVs, BESSs, and HPs compared to the traditional power-range-based approach. \item From the aggregators' standpoint, we propose to compute their flexibility costs directly according to the activated area of the aggregated flexibility model.
+Unlike the traditional power-range-based formulations, the proposed approach aligns with the aggregated flexibility model with time coupling, thus allowing aggregators to define their cost coefficients directly based on the feasible regions determined by their flexibility models. \item Based on the flexibility cost quantification method, we propose a DSO optimization model for coordinating the flexibility of all aggregators in the distribution system to participate in the transmission system operation for energy arbitrage and ancillary services provision. \item From the DSO optimization model, we derive the concept of \emph{marginal flexibility prices} for quantifying the marginal contributions of each aggregator's flexibility to the total revenue of the DSO.
+The marginal flexibility prices are then used to allocate the revenues earned from the transmission system to each aggregator, ensuring a non-profit DSO in the flexibility activation process. \end{itemize}

 \emph{Notations:} Bold letters (e.g., $\mathbf x$, $\mathbf A$) denote vectors and matrices, and the corresponding regular letters with subscripts represent their components.
 The operator $(\cdot)^{\top}$ calculates the vector/matrix transposition, and the operator $|(\cdot)|$ calculates the cardinality of a set.